pdphilip/elasticlens/README.md

     }
 ```

-Notes:
+### Notes:

-- The `IndexedUser` records will only have those fields, and the value of `$user->id` will be the same as `$indexedUser->_id`
+- The `IndexedUser` records will contain only the fields defined in the `fieldMap()`.
+The value of `$user->id` will correspond to `$indexedUser->_id`.
-- The fields can also be attributes from the Base Model, ex `$field->bool('is_active')` could be derived from the base model's attribute
+- Fields can also be derived from attributes in the `Base Model`.
+For example, `$field->bool('is_active')` could be derived from a custom attribute:
   ```php
     public function getIsActiveAttribute(): bool
     {
         return $this->updated_at >= Carbon::now()->modify('-30 days');
     }
   ```
-- If you're mapping enums, then you will also need to cast them in `Index Model`
+- When mapping enums, ensure that you also cast them in the `Index Model`.
-- If a value is not found on the build process, it will be stored as `null`
+- If a value is not found during the build process, it will be stored as `null`.

 ---

-## Step 4: Update `fieldMap()` to include relationships as embedded fields
+## Step 4: Update `fieldMap()` to Include Relationships as Embedded Fields

-You can define the field mapping in your Index Model to control how the index is built.
-The builder allows you to define the fields and embed relationships as nested objects.
+You can further customize the indexing process by embedding relationships as nested objects within your Index Model.
+The builder allows you to define fields and embed relationships, enabling more complex data structures in your Elasticsearch index.

+### Examples:

 1. If a `User` has many `Profiles`